What is the Chicago Riverwalk?

 How Long is the Chicago Riverwalk?

 Spanning 3.4 miles, the Riverwalk of Chicago gives you an excellent opportunity to stretch your legs while offering excitement for everyone and a beautiful view of the Chicago River!
 Plus, you can enjoy Chicago Riverwalk attractions that get you out on the water itself, like kayaking and fishing.

-Visiting the Chicago Riverwalk: Parking and Hours
+Visiting the Chicago Riverwalk: Parking & Hours

-Enjoy Chicago With Tips From Skydeck
+Enjoy Chicago with Tips from Skydeck!

 Now that you have your visit to the Riverwalk of Chicago planned out, be sure to check out other summertime activities in Chicago—including learning about the Skydeck at Willis Tower!
 Contact us for more information on how to make the most of your next visit to the River North neighborhood!